-All that, plus a location right next to Malibu Pier, makes this the place to be in this city.
+All that, plus a location right next to Malibu Pier and a stone's throw from Malibu Beach, makes this the place to be in this city.
 Price-wise, the resort is high-end, but the level of service is beyond what most of its competitors in town can offer.

 Gaze at the beautiful ocean from Big Sur

 Big Sur has a reputation for having some of the most beautiful vistas in all of California and beyond.
 If you want a resort that matches your beautiful surroundings, Alila Ventana Big Sur combines the best rooms with the most scenic location in the area.

 The level of comfort in this hotel is incredible - whether you're stargazing on the balcony, listening to the rustling wind from the comfort of your bed, or relaxing by the fireplace in the lobby, you're guaranteed to feel right at home here.

 The Sur House and The Sur House Terrace and Bar will cover all your dining and wining needs, all while providing you with a jaw-dropping view of the ocean.
 Once you're full, you can enjoy a heated pool, work out in the fitness area, or even enjoy a yoga class.

 Since you're visiting Big Sur, chances are your primary goal is to do some sightseeing, and this hotel has a prime location for that - places like Andrew Molera State Park and countless hiking trails are all within walking distance of the property.

 The resort is a bit more expensive than most in the Big Sur area, but if there's any place that can justify its price tag with genuine quality, it's this one.

 Things to see on a road trip from Los Angeles to Big Sur